mrbungle64/ecovacs-deebot.js/README.md

 Information on how to install this library can be found [here](https://github.com/mrbungle64/ecovacs-deebot.js/wiki/Installation).

+It is recommended to use version 14.x or 16.x of Node.js.

-The minimum required version is 12.x.
+The minimum required version is 12.x, but support for this version may will be dropped soon.

 ## Usage